 This course provides instruction and practice in time and task management, setting goals, textbook reading and study, note-taking, study environment, and exam preparation.
 Students are required to apply study techniques taught in this course in another academic course and demonstrate their use through a course portfolio.

 DVED160 Arithmetic Review I

-This course provides a review of whole numbers and fractions and is especially recommended to students who score below 35 on the ASSET numerical skills test.
+This course provides a review of whole numbers and fractions.
 Instruction in an individualized learning lab allows students to progress at their own pace.

 DVED161 Arithmetic Review II